juanboro/esphome/juanboro/tcp_server/README.md

 ESPHome Mysteries
 -----------------
 Given the fluid nature of IDF platforms, ESPHome, etc - this is likely to break as things are updated.
 The state of sockets isn't exactly clearly docmented as best I can tell for ESPHome.
-This tries to use [AsyncTCP](https://github.com/ESP32Async/AsyncTCP) when it is available - except it isn't available in ESPHome for the ESP-IDF platform (not clear why it can't be since I believe Arduino is now available to ESP-IDF).
+This tries to use [AsyncTCP](https://github.com/ESP32Async/AsyncTCP) and variants on platforms where available.

 Also per: [this](https://developers.esphome.io/contributing/code/) -- I have no idea how to *properly* understand/do what is wanted by this bullet:
 - Components specifically should not directly access other components -- for example, to publish to MQTT topics.